강의

 Through this section, students will

-In this section, we will thoroughly cover the operational structure and permission model of Cron, an essential scheduling service for Linux server management.
-Rather than just simple scheduled task configuration, we will explain through hands-on practice how Cron executes with what permissions and how user-specific cron files are created and managed in /var/spool/cron.
+This section covers the operational structure and permission model of Cron, an essential scheduling service for Linux server operation, in great depth.
+Beyond simple task scheduling, we provide hands-on explanations of the privileges under which Cron executes and how user-specific cron files are created and managed in /var/spool/cron.

 Learning Content